IMBCR’s Research Staff

 Eric Sanchez Associate Director of Animal Research

-Mingjie Li Research Associate
+Mingjie Li Research Scientist

 B.S.
 WuHan University of Technology and Science